Kotlin/KEEP/notes/value-classes.md

 val updatedStates = states.map { it.updatedNow() }
 ```

-When we start modelling our domain using mutating functions we no longer define `updatedNow()` function, we have mutating `updateNow()` function instead (note how the verb in the name changed its form).
-So we cannot just call `it.updateNow()`, since it is not mutable inside the map.
-Here is where the mutation-supporting version of `apply` can be used to adapt the world of mutating functions to the world of “functions that expect a new value to be returned from a wither-style function” (like `map`) so that we can use mutating functions with them:
+When we start modelling our domain using copying functions we no longer define `updatedNow()` function, we have copying `updateNow()` function instead (note how the verb in the name changed its form).
+So we cannot just call `it.updateNow()`, since `it` property is read-only inside the map.
+Here is where the copying-supporting version of `apply` can be used to adapt the world of copying functions to the world of “functions that expect a new value to be returned from a wither-style function” (like `map`) so that we can use copying functions with them:

 ```kotlin
 val updatedStates = states.map { it.apply { updateNow() } }